LHCfitNikhef/EELSfitter/README.md

 Up to now the **EELSfitter** code has been used in the following scientific publications:

-- *Charting the low-loss region in Electron Energy Loss Spectroscopy with machine learning*, Laurien Roest, Sabrya E. van Heijst, Luigi Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).
+- *Charting the low-loss region in Electron Energy Loss Spectroscopy with machine learning*, Laurien I. Roest, Sabrya E. van Heijst, Luigi Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).

-- *Fingerprinting 2H/3R Polytypism in WS2 Nanoflowers from Plasmons and Excitons to Phonons*, Sabrya E. van Heijst, Mukai Masaki, E. Okunishi, H. Kurata ,Laurien Roest, Louis Arcolino Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).
+- *Fingerprinting 2H/3R Polytypism in WS2 Nanoflowers from Plasmons and Excitons to Phonons*, Sabrya E. van Heijst, Mukai Masaki, E. Okunishi, H. Kurata, Laurien I. Roest, Louis Arcolino Maduro, Juan Rojo, and Sonia Conesa-Boj, [arXiv:2009.aaaaa](https://arxiv.org/abs/2009.00014).

 If you use **EELSfitter** in your own publication, we would be glad if you could let us know so that we could add your publication to this list.